Wisdom Teeth and Oral Surgery in Fontana

 Call for an Evaluation

-If you are experiencing trouble with you or your child’s wisdom teeth, you are missing teeth and wondering about dental implants, or you have been told that oral surgery is in your future, we encourage you to contact our practice and schedule an evaluation with our oral surgeon, Dr. Paul Anderson.
+If you are experiencing trouble with you or your child’s wisdom teeth, you are missing teeth and wondering about dental implants, or you have been told that oral surgery is in your future, we encourage you to contact our dental practice and schedule an evaluation with our oral surgeon, Dr. Paul Anderson.